 A comprehensive review designed to prepare the radiographic technology student for the registry examination.
 The basic intent is to facilitate an orderly review based upon the topics itemized in the registry index.
 Test-taking strategies are also discussed.

-Prerequisites: RAD 166, RAD 267 and RAD 294
+Prerequisites: RAD 166, RAD 267, and RAD 294

-Co-requisites: RAD 286, RAD 298, ENG 132/ENG 135, and HCS 106 must be taken concurrently.
+Co-requisites: RAD 298, ENG 132/ENG 135, and HCS 106

 RAD 290 Clinical Education VI

 A structured clinical course emphasizing the radiographic procedures involving the face, skull, and sinuses.